d-saikrishna/SamvidhanBot/README.md

 4. All my tweets information is stored in a google sheets.
 I used pygsheets to get one tweet and formatted it.

 5. Uploaded the media using media_upload_url; retreived media_ids and then used the tweet_url to tweet!

+6. To run the bot on every reboot of my Pi (cuz power cuts :/)

+        sudo nano /etc/rc.local
+        # Add the following before exit 0
+        /bin/bash /path/to/your/script.sh

+    I had created a run_bot.sh shell script which hsa the workflow coded.